 Fruits and veggies lower blood sugar and cholesterol levels and help us stave off heart disease and obesity.
 But who knew there were so many dietary options?

-“Vegetarian diets are a vast spectrum from one end to the other,” says Dolly Doctor, MD, an internal medicine physician at Scripps Coastal Medical Center Encinitas.
-"People need to make it convenient for themselves what type of vegetarian diet they want to follow.”
+“There is a wide spectrum of plant-based diets to meet a variety of lifestyles, health goals and philosophies,” says Jennifer Lee, DO, a family medicine physician at Scripps Coastal Medical Center Vista.
+“People need to make it convenient for themselves as far as what type of plant-based diet they want to follow.”

 Consider the following when choosing the best plant-based diet for you.